Last Updated October 2019

 Pop Century Resort’s recently refurbished rooms impressed me, and I went there expecting to be somewhat disappointed.The rooms reminded me of a cruise ship cabin, with an ingenious Murphy bed that becomes a table during the day.
 I’d happily stay there again with up to three people.
 I can’t say that about the All-Stars Resort or even Art of Animation’s Little Mermaid rooms.

 The rooms sleep four, at least on paper, and I know many families of four who have done it, but 260 square feet is tight for four people.
 In the same price range, if I didn’t need Magical Express, I would consider a Disney Springs hotel.
 If I could splurge, I would stay at a moderate resort, which are 314 square feet — those extra 54 square feet make a difference in comfort.

-I’d especially take a good look at the B Resort and the Wyndham Lake Buena Vista Tower rooms if you’re considering shelling out for the Swan or Dolphin.
+I’d especially take a good look at the B Resort, the Hilton Buena Vista Palace, or the Wyndham Lake Buena Vista Tower rooms if you’re considering shelling out for the Swan or Dolphin.
 The rooms are comparable and easily 1/2 the price and both properties have a Disney vibe and a nice pool.
 I know you can’t walk to Epcot, but Disney Springs and its huge bus depot is literally across the street and the Disney Springs Hotels buses are frequent.